opentrace-community/opentrace-calibration/Trial Methodology.md

 A less movement-intensive trial format was used in the office environment in the early stages of development to validate our implementation.
 The main objectives here were:

-1.To be able to detect devices in close contact with the “infected” user in a closed confined space where participants do not move much for a duration.
+1. To be able to detect devices in close contact with the “infected” user in a closed confined space where participants do not move much for a duration.

-2.To be able to obtain consistent readings of those seated in close proximity.
+2. To be able to obtain consistent readings of those seated in close proximity.

 <p align="center">
 	<img src="/src/images/meeting_room_layout.png">